gsheppar/Prisma-SD-WAN-Tunnel-Reoptimization/README.md

 # Prisma SD-WAN Tunnel Reoptimization (Preview)
-The purpose of this script to set an element extension to enable or disable tunnel reoptimization
+The purpose of this script to set an site extension to enable or disable tunnel reoptimization

 #### License
 MIT